aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/usage/usage.md

 webpack ./app.js app.bundle.js
 ```

-webpack will read and analyze the entry point and its dependencies (including transitive dependencies).
+webpack will read and analyze the entry point and its dependencies (including transitive(傳遞性) dependencies).
 Then it will bundle them all into `app.bundle.js`.